gpilgrim2670/SwimmeR/README.md

 I do a lot of demos on how to use `SwimmeR` at my blog [Swimming + Data Science](https://pilgrim.netlify.app/).

 `SwimmeR` also has a vignette.
 Call `vignette("SwimmeR")`.
-If you download from github don't forget to set `build_vignettes = TRUE`.
+If you download from Github don't forget to set `build_vignettes = TRUE`.

-If you find bug, please provide a minimal reproducible example at [github](https://github.com/gpilgrim2670/SwimmeR).
+If you find bug, please provide a minimal reproducible example at [Github](https://github.com/gpilgrim2670/SwimmeR).